vim/vim/src/testdir/README.txt

 - Use test_alloc_fail() to have memory allocation fail.
 This makes it possible to check memory allocation failures are handled gracefully.
 You need to change the source code to add an ID to the allocation.
-Update LAST_ID_USED above alloc_id() to the highest ID used.
+Add a new one to alloc_id_T.

 - Use test_override() to make Vim behave differently, e.g.  if char_avail()
   must return FALSE for a while.
 E.g. to trigger the CursorMovedI autocommand